-The most commonly found Oriental poppy flowers are orange (for example, Prince of Orange), and the next most popular color is red (for example, Livermere).
+The most commonly found Oriental poppy flowers are orange (for example, 'Prince of Orange') and red (for example, 'Livermere').
 But many cultivars exist, offering a variety of colors.
 The blossom petals usually sport a dark blotch at their base.
 The large buds nod down at first, but they raise their heads as the flowers unfurl.

 Give your Oriental poppies full sun.
 Not only will this promote better flowering, but it will also reduce the chances of a powdery mildew infestation, which is a potential problem with these plants.

 Grow Oriental poppy in a well-drained soil enriched with compost.
 It prefers neutral to slightly acid pH.
 Root rot can occur in soil that does not drain well.

 During the blooming period (starting when the bud forms), give Oriental poppy 1 inch of water per week.
 Otherwise, water when the soil is dry, but do not overwater, especially during dormancy.

 Temperature and Humidity